A flower doesn't think of competing

 Flavor: Can be bitter with a slight apple-like flavor.

-Preparation Methods: The flowers and leaves are used in teas (decoctions) or added to formulas, or tinctured.
+Preparation Methods: The flowers are used in teas (decoctions) or added to formulas, or tinctured.

 Suggestions for Preparation

-Boil 1 teaspoon of dried or fresh flowers and/or leaves in 1 cup of boiling water, let steep for 15 to 20 minutes.
+Boil 1 teaspoon of dried or fresh flowers in 1 cup of boiling water, let steep for 15 to 20 minutes.
 Drink two to three cups a day.

 If you find your tea too bitter either omit the leaves (if used) or steep for less time.